Kamikaze798/golismero/README.md

 # golismero
-**NOTE**:This is not my wirk it is work of [MarioVilas](https://github.com/MarioVilas) ,we just try to covert it to py3 it took 3 weaks to fix it ,we hope you enjoy it.
+**NOTE**:This is not my work it is work of [MarioVilas](https://github.com/MarioVilas) ,we just try to covert it to py3 it took 3 weaks to fix it ,we hope you enjoy it.

 What's GoLismero?